-- Damage to the steering column assembly after a collision event will always require further diagnosis of the surrounding steering components.
-Perform all necessary diagnostic scans and test procedures on the steering column to ensure smooth operation. - Any damage to the steering column assembly requires a complete replacement of the unit. - After replacement of the steering column, always perform a 4-wheel alignment, ADAS calibration, and a steering angle sensor reset operation, to ensure the vehicle operates in a safe and consistent manner. - Steering wheel air bag deployment requires replacement of the steering column assembly, clock spring, and steering wheel. - Always use new fasteners, when installing replacement steering system components.
+- Damage to the steering column assembly will always require further diagnosis of the surrounding steering components.
+After a collision event, perform a diagnostic scan on the vehicle and perform all necessary test procedures on the steering column to ensure smooth operation, as well as proper motor/sensor function - Any damage to the steering column assembly, wiring harnesses, or modules requires a complete replacement of the unit. - After replacement of the steering column, always perform a 4-wheel alignment, as well as ADAS calibration and a steering angle sensor reset operation, to ensure the vehicle operates in a safe and consistent manner. - Steering wheel air bag deployment requires replacement of the steering column assembly, clock spring, and steering wheel.
+Airbag deployment may affect sensors, modules, and motors within the steering column which may lead to a delay in response time from the steering column and an unsafe driving environment. - Always use new fasteners, when installing replacement steering system components.

 Number Inspection Point Inspect For Action 1 Steering Column Movement (In and Out), Spline damage 2 Mounting Bracket/Bolts Fractures, cracks, bent bolts If damage is present, replace the Steering Column assembly.
-3 Steering Column to Steering Wheel Evidence of collapse, excessive binding, or play ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+3 Steering Column to Steering Wheel Evidence of collapse, excessive binding, or play ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, 4 Wiring Harness Frays, burns, or broken connectors Replace damaged components as needed